PravarAnu/DSA/README.md

 ## Linked List
-*Linked List is a dynamic linear data structure which stores similar type of data items stored at random memory location and linked with each other through pointers.
+*Linked List is a dynamic linear data structure which stores similar type of data items stored at random memory location and each data is stored in a shell which is known as node which has a value bucket and a pointer bucket, value bucket stores value and the pointer bucket stores the address of the next node.
+That's why they are called linked list*
-Due to its dynamic in nature the size is not fixed.*

 ### Advantages:
 - It has dynamic size.